Instructions - EGR Cooler Delete (RA, RA7, RC, Early D-Max Shape) Posted on 2 Jun 11:10

 - Remove 2x 12mm nuts and 2x 12mm bolts holding intercooler to intercooler brackets.
 Carefully lift intercooler off the intercooler brackets, along with hot and cold pipes.
 (12mm socket needed)

 - Remove the 3x 12mm bolts holding the egr cooler heat shield on, and remove the heat shield.
 (12mm spanner needed)

-- Remove the 3x 12mm bolts at the front of the egr cooler into exhaust manifold using the long extension, and the 2x 12mm nuts at the back of the cooler into the head of the motor using the short extension.
+- Using a rattle gun, remove the 3x 12mm bolts at the front of the egr cooler into exhaust manifold using the long extension, and the 2x 12mm nuts at the back of the cooler into the head of the motor using the short extension.
 Undo the 1x 12mm bolt at the front of the cooler into the head of the motor using the spanner.
 (12mm socket, 12mm spanner, ratchet and extensions needed)

 - Carefully remove 1x hose clamp on the side of the cooler and 1x underneath the front of the cooler beneath the flange.
-The cooler should be free to come out now.
+The cooler should be free to come out now, so wiggle it out of the hoses.
+They can hold it very tightly so take your time.
 Remove the hose clamp on the coolant hose left behind and remove the coolant hose.
 (A pair of pliers are needed)

 - Using the 2x 12mm nuts removed off the back of the cooler, remove the 2x studs at the back of the head by threading both nuts on 1x stud, tightening together and then loosing the inner nut to remove the stud.